Wind: 0 mph N

 So the weekly Sunday fall afternoon dry-heaving about 4pm eastern that you experience during Browns season, is my experience too.
 The Browns have been a struggling franchise for a long time now.
 But the struggling would cease if NFL games were reduced to 59 minutes instead of 60.
 One scrawny, dinky little minute is all I ask.
-And Sunday's loss to the mighty Philadelphia Eagles is more proof positive of that 17-16, as we lost with one lone minute remaining yet again.
-After the Browns played a pretty darn good game, especially on defense.
+And Sunday's loss to the Ravens is more proof positive of that 23-31, as we lost with one lone minute remaining yet again.
+After the Browns played a pretty darn good game.

-Forget all the terrible stats on offense.
-Or the interceptions our rookie quarterback threw Sunday.
+Forget all the stats on offense.
 The stat I really want to know is how many games the Browns have lost in my lifetime in the final minute.
 I am supremely confident that we easily lead the league.
 Regular season, post season, preseason it doesn't matter.
 And my guess would be... it isn't even close.
 I'm sure it's Google-able.

 Ownership changes, coaching changes, decades of different players in different eras, heck even a different stadium and an actual different franchise.
 It boggles the mind.
 If games were 59 minutes long, I think the Browns may have won a couple of Superbowls.
-And I'm dead serious about that!
 Tons of division championships, and played a boatload more post season games.
 Heck, we would be a dynasty.
 The Browns do it nowadays, but also did it when the franchise was great in the 80's and early 90's.
 This literally has been going on for 30 years.

 Isn't it amazing how often this happens?
 I am not piling on here, because these kind of losses hurt, and demoralize not only a team but an area that is passionate about its Browns.
 But today I think I had to really ask myself simply this.
 How is it that this happens seemingly every single week?
 My friend Don texted me after the game today stating, "S.O.S." (you can translate).
 And he's right.
 My show partner Sue Wilson on WQMX has a theory on watching the Browns, that you only need to watch the last 5 minutes and you will see the entire game.
 And she's also right.
 But we watch the game anyway.
 From the anticipated 1pm start, to the brutal and appendix exploding 4pm finish.